alshedivat/al-folio/_posts/2023-07-11-deploying-server.md

 ## Create a new user (with root privileges)

 Typically, the server comes with a default user named after the vendor, in my instance, `inspur`.
-This user is a regular user but can gain root privileges by executing commands using the `sudo` prefix followed by typing its password.
+This user is a regular user but can gain root privileges by executing commands using the `sudo` prefix followed by typing their password.
 To create a custom account with similar privileges, follow these steps:

 ```bash
 sudo useradd -d "/home/<user_name>" -m -s "/bin/bash" <user_name>
 ```

 - `-d "/volume1/home/<user_name>"` will set `/volume1/home/<user_name>` as home directory of the new Ubuntu account.
-- `-m` will create the user’s home directory.
+- `-m` will create the user's home directory.
 - `-s "/bin/bash"`will set `/bin/bash` as login shell of the new account.
   This command will create a regular account `<user_name>`.
 If you want `<user_name>` to have root privileges, type: